vitonsky/blog/posts/2023/september/typescript-and-code-quality/2023-09-8-typescript-and-code-quality.md

 It's true that sometimes you have to write non-trivial types to convince the compiler that your data is correct.

 That's okay.
 Creating maintainable code with high quality often requires putting in the hard work.

+# Conclusion

+TypeScript is just a tool, it will not automatically improve code quality if you simply enable it.
+Your project must have rules in place for using the tool properly, and an architect who enforces those rules.
+The stricter the rules, the better.

+When you disable static types in your project, you lose many capabilities for controlling code quality.

+[JSDoc](https://jsdoc.app/) and `.d.ts` [type declaration files](https://www.typescriptlang.org/docs/handbook/2/type-declarations.html) cannot replace static typing of the code.
+They are simply ways to declare the external API of entities, but they do not allow for the analysis of code within entities (functions, classes, and other code blocks).